 Since the 1970s the amount of technology and preventive action was taken in the event of an upcoming hurricane has advanced.
 It’s rare that only 24 hours notice is given to evacuate an area, let alone that all of the population would be evacuated all at the same time.

 Another argument against this evacuation analytic is that the Keys are largely made up of a seasonal population.
 The likelihood that the area would be at 100% population during hurricane season is low.
 Many of the buildings are occupied by snowbirds and seasonal visitors who do not stay during hurricane season, meaning that the actual number of people needing to evacuate is lower than predicted.

-The difficulty in being tasked with leading these regulations and processes is that much of the studies about hurricane evacuations are subject to behavioural practises in a time of crises.
+The difficulty in being tasked with leading these regulations and processes is that much of the studies about hurricane evacuations are subject to behavioural practices in a time of crisis.